12 Top Fly Fishing Destinations in Wyoming

 The Green River feeds these waters, which flow through a steep red-walled canyon and are home to species such as Mackinaw trout, rainbow trout, tiger trout, channel catfish, Kokanee salmon, carp, burbot, and smallmouth bass.
 World record German brown trout were caught here in the 70s and 80s, as well as state record lake trout, brown trout, and rainbow trout.
 Today, trout in excess of 20 pounds are still hooked.

-Early spring is the best time to fish for the trout species and salmon, while the bass are more active in the summer when the water is warmer.
+Early spring is the best time to fish for trout species and salmon, while bass are more active in the summer when the water is warmer.
 You can sight cast for carp in shallow water usually from June.
-Access to the reservoir is through Green River on highway 530 or the town of Rock Springs on highway 191.
-Both boat or shore fishing are possible here.
+Access to the reservoir is through Green River on Highway 530 or the town of Rock Springs on Highway 191.
+Both boat and shore fishing are possible here.

 Bighorn River flowing through Wind River Canyon